wagtail/wagtail/docs/advanced_topics/accessibility_considerations.md

 -   For StreamField, add an extra field to your image block.
 -   For rich text – Wagtail already makes it possible to customise alt text for rich text images.

-When defining the alt text fields, make sure they are optional so editors can choose to not write any alt text for decorative images.
+When defining the alt text fields, make sure they are optional so that editors can choose not to write any alt text for decorative images.
 Take the time to provide `help_text` with appropriate guidance.
 For example, linking to [established resources on alt text](https://axesslab.com/alt-texts/).

 ```{note}